circular-code/barcodeDetection/README.md

 # barcodeDetection
-test application for the chrome barcode detection feature
+Test application for the chrome barcode detection feature.

 ### restrictions
 Only works on mobile

 ### how to use
-1: enable chrome barcode detection (experimental features) if your version of chrome is below 70 by entering the following url into the browser address bar chrome://flags/#enable-experimental-web-platform-features and select enabled on experimental-web-platform-features
+1: Enable chrome barcode detection (experimental features) if your version of chrome is below 70 by entering the following url into the browser address bar chrome://flags/#enable-experimental-web-platform-features and select enabled on experimental-web-platform-features